 Tenancy strategy and policy

-All Registered Housing Providers (RPs), including local authorities, must produce a tenancy policy which explains the types and lengths of tenancies they grant.
+All Registered Housing Providers (RPs), including local authorities, must produce a tenancy policy that explains the types and lengths of tenancies they grant.

-In addition to this, we publish a tenancy strategy which describes the overall objectives that all RPs with housing in the borough should consider in their own tenancy policies.
+In addition to this, we publish a tenancy strategy that describes the overall objectives that all RPs with housing in the borough should consider in their own tenancy policies.

 Strategic housing market assessment

 We have produced guidance setting out the maximum levels of rent that should be charged on Affordable Rented homes.

 The guidance is currently under review and is also subject to national (government) policy on affordable housing.
 If you are an affordable housing developer, please contact our Strategic Housing Team at an early stage to agree rent levels.

 These policies set out how we allocate accommodation for homeless households.

 - Temporary Accommodation Explained (PDF)